nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

+First, please make sure that the environmental variables `PUID` and `PGID` in the docker-compose.yml file for NPM are either unset or set to `0`.

-See these screenshots for a working config:
+Second, see these screenshots for a working config:

 ![grafik](https://user-images.githubusercontent.com/75573284/213889707-b7841ca0-3ea7-4321-acf6-50e1c1649442.png)